MaciejKrzysiak/vscode-bing-search/README.md

 After installation, simply highlight text you'd like to query.
 Then, right click to access the editor context menu.
 Find the 'Bing Search' command and query away.
-Alternatively, the shortcut 'cntl + shift + 2' will accomplish the same.
 ![ECMS giphy](https://user-images.githubusercontent.com/32139931/114467895-3a530200-9bb0-11eb-8be7-a22ded47c4ff.gif)
 See entire video here: https://user-images.githubusercontent.com/32139931/114256288-eeb91200-997d-11eb-9406-a03a62a57b2c.mp4